 - Prisons Are Gymnasiums: Having spent an unknown amount of time in an alien prison, Rikki has gotten ripped.
 It actually helps to keep it ambiguous as to who she is when they rescue her, as combined with the scars she's gotten and her messier brown hair, she looks rather different from the last time she appeared.

-- Sci-Fi Kitchen Sink: Unsurprisingly, this series wears the fact that the members are from all walks of life and draw together by being gifted.
+- Sci-Fi Kitchen Sink: Unsurprisingly, this series qualifies because the members are from all walks of life and draw together by being gifted.
 You have two mutates (Alex, Julie), an android (Dragon Man), a poppupian (Adolf Impossible), four moloids (Korr, Mik, Tong, Turg), two mutants (Leech, Artie Maddricks), a baseline human from Wakanda (Onome), a clone (Bentley-23), and two uharis (Vil, Wu).
 Their guest professor is also an interdimensional alien (Yondu), and their first mission involves recruiting a Badass Normal from another universe (Rikki).

 - Spin-Off: Of the Fantastic Four, showing their adventures continuing without them.

 - Stealth Sequel: While a spin-off of the Fantastic Four, this could loosely be a continuation of the cult classic Power Pack series due to Alex and Julie Power being the protagonists.

 - Superhero Team Uniform: The crew wears primarily white uniforms with some black as the secondary color.
 For example, Spider-Man used a white variation of his costume with black lenses and chest spider-symbol when he temporarily joined the team.